aitsham03/ollama-medical-app/README.md

 The application allows you to load a PDF, extract its text, ask specific questions to the model, and obtain relevant information, all from a responsive interface.

+## 📦 Download the Application (Windows Executable)
+**For quick use without Python installation, you can download the Windows executable (.exe) directly from the Releases page of this repository.**

+(Please note that you will still need to install Ollama and download the 'mistral' model separately for the application to function.)

 ## ✨ Key Features
-PDF Loading and Preview : Easily import your medical report PDFs and visualize the extracted text.
+* PDF Loading and Preview : Easily import your medical report PDFs and visualize the extracted text.

-Context Editing : Modify the extracted text from the PDF directly in the interface to refine the context sent to the model, optimizing performance and response relevance.
+* Context Editing : Modify the extracted text from the PDF directly in the interface to refine the context sent to the model, optimizing performance and response relevance.

-Local LLM Querying : Ask precise questions to the Mistral model (via Ollama) about the document's content.
+* Local LLM Querying : Ask precise questions to the Mistral model (via Ollama) about the document's content.
+You don't have to worry about confidential documents because it's a local model.

-Responsive User Interface : The application remains fluid and responsive even while the model processes complex queries, thanks to the use of background threads.
+* Responsive User Interface : The application remains fluid and responsive even while the model processes complex queries, thanks to the use of background threads.

-Robust Error Handling : Clear messages and notifications guide you in case of issues (Ollama connection, timeout, etc.).
+* Robust Error Handling : Clear messages and notifications guide you in case of issues (Ollama connection, timeout, etc.).

 ## 🚀 Installation
 To get this application up and running, follow these simple steps:

-Prerequisites
+### Prerequisites
 Python 3.x (version 3.10 or higher recommended).

-Ollama : The runtime for language models.
+* Ollama : The runtime for language models.
 Download and install Ollama from their official website: https://ollama.com/download.

-Ensure Ollama is running and active in the background on your machine.
+* Ensure Ollama is running and active in the background on your machine.

-Mistral Model : The application uses the mistral model.
+* Mistral Model : The application uses the mistral model.
 Open a terminal or command prompt and download the model: ollama pull mistral

-Python Dependencies
+### Python Dependencies
-Clone the repository :
+* Clone the repository :

 git clone https://github.com/aitsham03/ollama-medical-app
 cd ollama-medical-app

-Create and activate a virtual environment (highly recommended to isolate dependencies) :
+* Create and activate a virtual environment (highly recommended to isolate dependencies) :

 python -m venv venv
 # On Windows :